What is a Debt Settlement Program?

 Companies also typically will not negotiate a settlement on federal student loans.

-- Choose a debt settlement company: Do some research and set up several consultations to ensure you choose a reputable, trustworthy, and affordable company.
+- Choose a debt settlement company: Do some research, find free debt relief quotes, and set up several consultations to ensure you choose a reputable, trustworthy, and affordable company.

 - Start saving for your debt settlement: Once you’ve started the process of debt settlement, you will likely be encouraged to stop making payments to your creditors.
 Instead, you should pay into the dedicated savings account set up by the debt settlement company until it reaches the agreed amount for the lump sum payment.